doflip/BugCake/README.md

 Then, access the plugin controllers as in the example: http://host/bug_cake/issues

+###Standalone deployment Instructions
+Install the latest version of the CakePHP framework and correctly configure the database (see the installation instructions below for more detailed information).
+Into the folder `APP/Plugin`, clone the BugCake plugin repository.
+Then practically you have successfully deployed a standalone BugCake web application.
+You may access your bug tracker via `http://yourhost/bug_cake`.

 ### Installation
 It is highly extendable, like any CakePHP web app.
 By default it makes use of the MySQL database, which you have to correctly set when installing the web app:
-Rename app/Config/database.php.default to app/Config/database.php and change the following sniper, according to your database server credentials:
+Rename `app/Config/database.php.default` to `app/Config/database.php` and change the following sniper, according to your database server credentials:

 ```php
 public $default = array(